hosseinmoein/DataFrame/README.md

 This is a C++ statistical library that provides an interface similar to Pandas package in Python.<BR>
 <B>A DataFrame can have one index column and many data columns of any built-in or user-defined type</B>.<BR>
 You could slice the data in many different ways.
 You could join, merge, group-by the data.
 You could run various statistical, summarization and ML algorithms on the data.
 You could add your custom algorithms easily.
 You could multi-column sort, custom pick and delete the data.
 And more …<BR>
-DataFrame also includes a large collection of analytical routines in form of visitors -- see [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html).
-These are from basic stats such as <I>Mean, Std Deviation, Return, …</I> to more involved analysis such as <I>Affinity Propagation, Polynomial Fit, Hurst Exponent, …</I> -- See [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html) for a complete list with code samples, and how you can add your custom algorithms.<BR>
+DataFrame also includes a large collection of analytical algorithms in form of visitors -- see [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html).
+These are from basic stats such as <I>Mean</I>, <I>Std Deviation</I>, <I>Return</I>, … to more involved analysis such as <I>Affinity Propagation</I>, <I>Polynomial Fit</I>, <I>Hurst Exponent</I>, … -- See [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html) for a complete list with code samples, and how you can add your custom algorithms.<BR>

-<B>I have followed a few principles in this library:</B><BR>
+I have followed a few <B>principles in this library</B>:<BR>

 1. Support any type either built-in or user defined without needing new code
-2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual function calls`
+2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual functions`
 3. Have all column data in continuous memory space.
 Also, be mindful of cache-line aliasing misses between multiple columns
 4. Never use more space than you need ala `unions`, `std::variant`, ...
 5. Avoid copying data as much as possible
 6. Use multi-threading but only when it makes sense
-7. Do not attempt to protect the user against `garbage in, garbage out`
+7. Do not attempt to protect the user against `garbage in`, `garbage out`

 [DateTime](docs/DateTimeDoc.pdf)<BR>
 DateTime class included in this library is a very cool and handy object to manipulate date/time with nanosecond precision.<BR>